kelvinwm/java-developers/README.md

 ## JavaDevelopers
 Android Application that displays a list Nairobi Java Developers.

+## Wireframes
+Wireframes were designed using [marvelapp](https://marvelapp.com) wireframing tool.
+This tool is easy to learn and use.
+Moreover, it allows sharing of wireframes using a link and viewers can comment on each wireframe providing an easy eay to collect feedback.

 ## Getting Started
 Deploy the project on your local machine.